 Every new business should have a website, whether it’s for lead generation, e-commerce, or just general branding.
-Having even the most bare-bones site puts your business ahead of more than half of US small businesses, which don’t have a website at all.
+Having even the most bare-bones site, or a website built with a site builder, puts your business ahead of more than half of US small businesses, which don’t have a website at all.
 However, your site may not be helping your business as much as it could, or should.
 In fact, marketing researchers have found many design problems that work against the business the site is supposed to promote.
 Here are some common web design mistakes that confuse visitors, erode their trust, or run them off, along with suggestions for design improvements.

 1. Slow-loading, wordy landing pages